seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 To his grand sea.

 **OCTAVIUS CAESAR**
-Be’t so: declare thine office.
+Be't so: declare thine office.

 **EUPHRONIUS**
 Lord of his fortunes he salutes thee, and